What’s the current status of 3D printing organs? Read our guide to 3D bioprinting, 3D printed organs & medical 3D printing to get an overview.

 The Wake Forest Institute for Regenerative Medicine (WFIRM) is a leader in translating scientific discovery into clinical therapies.
 Today, this interdisciplinary team is working to engineer more than 30 different replacement tissues and 3d printed organs and to develop healing cell therapies – all with the goal to cure, rather than merely treat, disease.

-License: The text of "Bioprinting, 3D Printed Organs, Medical 3D Printing: An Overview" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Guide to 3D Bioprinting and 3D Printed Organs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.